Cherry barb

-The cherry barb (Puntius titteya) is a tropical freshwater fish belonging to the family Cyprinidae.
+The cherry barb (Rohanella titteya) is a tropical freshwater fish belonging to the family Cyprinidae.
 It is endemic to Sri Lanka, and introduced populations have become established in Mexico and Colombia.
 The cherry barb was named Puntius titteya by Paules Edward Pieris Deraniyagala in 1929.
 Synonyms include Barbus titteya and Capoeta titteya.
+It is the only species in the genus Rohanella.

 The species is commercially important in the aquarium trade and farmed in larger numbers, but it remains threatened by overcollection and habitat loss.
+Cherry barbs are very popular aquarium fish, due to their vibrant red colors.

+Taxonomy

+The cherry barb was first formally described as Puntius titteya in 1929 by the Sri Lankan naturalist Paul E. P. Deraniyagala with its type locality given as Ambagaspitiya in Sri Lanka.
+In 2023 Hiranya Sudasinghe, Lukas Rüber and Madhava Meegaskumbura proposed that this species be classified within the new monospecific genus Rohanella.
+This taxon is classified within the subfamily Smiliogastrinae within the family Cyprinidae.

+Etymology

+The cherry barb is the only species in the genus Rohanella, this name honours the Sri Lankan biologist Rohan Pethiyagoda, who first recognised that some Sri Lankan barbs formerly classified in the genus Puntius should be reclassified in separate genera.
+The specific name tittaya is the Sinhala name for this fish.

 Description

 The cherry barb is a small elongated fish with a relatively compressed body.
 It reaches 5 cm in length.
 The female is fawn-colored on top with a slight greenish sheen.
 Its sides and belly have gleaming silver highlights.
 It may have a rosy tone on its back and upper sides.
 A horizontal stripe extends from the tip of the snout through the eye to the base of the caudal fin.
 The male has a reddish color, becoming very deep red when breeding, and a more slender body shape.
 The females have two pinkish color stripes down their sides, also becoming darker when ready to breed.